-Private healthcare facilities in Kenya
+Private healthcare in Kenya

 Pharmacies in Kenya

-Pre-travel restrictions and vaccinations for Kenya
+Health hazards and vaccinations in Kenya

 Emergency medical services in Kenya

 Private hospitals in Kenyan cities often have a small fleet of ambulances that are sent out to assist patients.
-However, in most cases it will be faster to get a patient to the nearest hospital in a private vehicle, as waiting times for ambulances in Kenya can be long.
+However, in most cases, it will be faster to get a patient to the nearest hospital in a private vehicle, as waiting times for ambulances in Kenya can be long.